+- Turn the air control dial to the

+position.

-- 1. Push the rightarrow button to the off position. - 2.
-Push the 🕻 button in. - 3.
-Move the fan control dial to the desired position. - 4.
-Move the temperature control lever to the desired position.
+- 2. Push the > button in.

+- 3. Move the fan control dial to the desired position.

+- 4. Move the temperature control dial to the desired position.

 Defrosting or defogging

 This mode is used to defrost/defog the windows.